Confused about Making Tax Digital? Don't worry, we're here to shed some light on what Making Tax Digital actually means for you and your business.

-Even if you're one of the 14% who don't submit their self assessment tax returns online, HMRC has promised prompts, advice and support that will make it easy to interact with your digital tax account.
-Webchat is already available via your digital tax account so you can chat to HMRC at a time that suits you and hopefully never have to listen to that wretched hold music again!
+Even if you're one of the 14% who don't submit their self assessment tax returns online, HMRC is providing prompts, advice and support that will make it easy to interact with your digital tax account.
+Webchat is also available via your digital tax account so you can chat to HMRC at a time that suits you and hopefully never have to listen to that wretched hold music again!

 Myth 6: Digital record-keeping is going to be a big hassle

 In FreeAgent's 2017 Business Monitor survey, customers said that switching to software had saved them a day a month on average, compared to their previous bookkeeping method.
 It might take a little bit of time to get used to new software but when you do you'll reap the rewards.

 FreeAgent currently enables sole traders and limited company directors to fill and file their self assessment tax return directly to HMRC from the software.
 Up to 90% of the self-employment form for sole traders is automatically filled as they go about their daily business.